No description

 5. Copy the reference configuration (settings_example.js in the root) to settings.js, and adjust the settings to fit your needs.
 The secrets are also contained in this file as well.

 6. (Optional) If you plan to use a database with the bot, set dbEnabled in settings.js to true and fill in the appropriate fields.
-Currently, MySQL and MariaDB are supported, with more to come.
+Currently, MySQL, MariaDB and SQLite are supported, with more to come.

 License